 - Make sure your pet is microchipped and wearing a collar with tags containing current contact information!

 HelpMeGetHome.com is a free service provided by Concho Valley PAWS, a non-profit program dedicated to spay and neuter programs and rescue and adoption services.
-The website is sponsored and updated by Michael Wilson at no cost.
 We do not provide animal control services for San Angelo and we do not operate the San Angelo Animal Shelter.
 PAWS is an animal welfare group operated independently of the city and is funded solely by donations and grants.

 Concho Valley PAWS